Gastric Bypass vs Gastric Sleeve – understand your options and the key differences between two of the most common weight loss procedures in Australia.

 Gastric sleeve and gastric bypass are similar in that they both reduce the amount of food one can consume.
 This type of restriction encourages weight loss as the patient is forced to eat less food and dramatically adjust obesity food consumption behaviours.
 Gastric sleeve and gastric bypass are both an option for those who have attempted numerous weight loss routes with no success.

 The main difference between gastric bypass vs sleeve is the procedure itself.
-Gastric sleeve surgery involves a bariatric surgeon removing a large portion of the stomach, to have it sewn up as a small pouch.
+Gastric sleeve surgeries involve a bariatric surgeon removing a large portion of the stomach, to have it sewn up as a small pouch.
 The remaining pouch will act as a small stomach, significantly reducing the amount of food and liquid one can consume.
 As well as reducing the size of the stomach, gastric sleeve surgery also involves removing the hormone that produces the feeling of hunger (ghrelin), which also aids the weight loss process.

-Gastric bypass surgery involves a process wherein a small stomach pouch is created by bypassing most of the stomach and the first section of the small intestine.
+Gastric bypass surgeries involve a process wherein a small stomach pouch is created by bypassing most of the stomach and the first section of the small intestine.
 The small, newly created stomach pouch is then reconnected to the remaining small intestine.
 The bypassed section of the stomach is attached further down the small intestine, to ensure that the acid and digestive enzymes are produced correctly.
 As well as creating a smaller stomach pouch, gastric bypass surgery also means that there are fewer calories absorbed because the portion of the stomach that normally does so has been adjusted.
 This also contributes to the process of weight loss.

 Gastric Sleeve vs Bypass Recovery Time